Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Results

 and therefore

-Since $\sum_i\gamma_i=1$ and $\sum_v\alpha_{iv}=1$ then $\sum_v\beta_{wv}(t+1)=1$.
-We have shown then that $x_w(t+1)\in\mathcal{W}^1.$ We have also shown that to calculate $\beta_{wv}(t+1)$, given the coefficients at time $t$, one need only invert $n$ matrices (one for each agent), of size at most $n\times n$ - certainly an efficient calculation.
+Since $\sum_i\gamma_i=1$ and $\sum_v A_{iv}=1$ then $\sum_v\beta_{wv}(t+1)=1$.
+We have shown then that $X_w(t+1)\in\mathcal{W}^1.$ We have also shown that to calculate $\beta_{wv}(t+1)$, given the coefficients at time $t$, one need only invert $N$ matrices (one for each agent), of size at most $N \times N$ - certainly an efficient calculation.
 Furthermore, no knowledge of the $S_v$'s is needed, but only of the graph structure. \end{proof}

-All the agents, if they know the graph structure, can perform this calculation efficiently.
-In particular an agent can calculate its coefficients vector ${\bf \gamma}$, and from it calculate its next estimator for time $t+1$, given that it has performed the calculation above up to time $t$.
+We write below an algorithm that efficiently calculates all the vectors $\gamma$ for all the agents at all time periods.
+Given this, an agent can straightforwardly calculate its actions using~\eqref{eq:new_estimator}.

+We use here the notation introduced in the proof above, but add to it explicitly the name of the calculating agent and the time period.
+Hence $A^w_{iv}(t)$ is the $A_{iv}$ of agent $w$ at time $t$, and likewise for $C,\beta$,$\gamma$ and $\tau$. \begin{enumerate} \item Calculate all $\beta_{wv}(t)$.
+At the first time period these are trivial, as we note above.
+At later time periods these are the result of the calculation of the previous time periods. \item Calculate all $A^w_{iv}(t)$, as described above.
+This is a simple renaming of $\beta_{wv}(t)$. \item Calculate all $C^w(t)$ by~\eqref{eq:C}. \item Calculate all ${\bf \gamma}^w(t)$ by~\eqref{eq:gamma}. \item Calculate all $\beta_{wv}(t+1)$ by~\eqref{eq:new_beta}. \end{enumerate}

+\begin{theorem} There exists an efficient algorithm to calculate the agents' actions. \end{theorem} \begin{proof} To calculate its action at time $t+1$, an agent $w$ can run the algorithm above up to time $t$ to calculate ${\bf \gamma}^w(t)$, and then use~\eqref{eq:new_estimator} to calculate $X_w(t+1)$.
+The running time is dominated by the inversion of the covariance matrices $C$, and hence is a small polynomial in $n$ and linear in $t$. \end{proof}

-\subsection{Learning Efficiency}
+\subsection{Learning efficiency}

-\subsubsection{Convergence in $n^2$}
+\subsubsection{Convergence in $N^2$}

 To show that the beliefs of the agents converge, we need only note that being conditional probabilities over increasingly large probability spaces, these beliefs are martingales.
-Then, because these martingales are bounded in $L_2$, they converge.
-However, the following proof, which does not require the power of martingales, shows that convergence in fact takes places in at most $n^2$ iterations, and that furthermore all agents converge to the same belief.
-This proof is similar to the one presented by DeMarzo et al.\ \cite{DeMarzo:03}.
+Then, because these martingales are bounded in $L^2$, they converge.
+However, the following proof, which does not require the power of martingales, shows that convergence in fact takes places in at most $N^2$ iterations, and that furthermore all agents converge to the same belief.
+This result is in spirit related to previous martingale results in social learning such as Aumann's ``Agree to Disagree'' result~\cite{Aumann:76, Geanakoplos:92} and the work of Borkar and Varaiya~\cite{BorVar:82}.
+The proof is similar to the one presented by DeMarzo et al.\ \cite{DeMarzo:03}.